 A 10-minute cooldown session after your workout will usually suffice.
 This part of the work out generally gets ignored in favor of a quick dash into the shower.
 However, it is just as vital as your pre-workout warm-ups because it enables your body to safely return its heart rate, blood pressure and breathing back to its pre-workout state.

 A solid nutrition plan is key to a successful exercise program.
 As they say, you get out what you put in.
 Demanding more out of your body requires you to put in more fuel, fuel being good nutrients.

 If your diet is neglected and you’re pushing too hard, you could fall ill or get injured.

 The right equipment

-If your sport requires protective gear to be worn then wear it.
+If your sport requires protective equipment to be worn then wear it and make sure you buy the right gear..
 Contact sports such as football, rugby and boxing involve a lot of physical contact with other players and usually requires headgear and mouth guards to be worn.

 Games like baseball, cricket and sports that include hard balls during play have protective gear such as caged helmets and shin pads.
 The correct shoes are just as important, this includes making sure the shoe fits correctly and that the shoe is made for your specific sport.

 With any sport or exercise learning to play with the right technique is key.
 This is not only to be good at the game but to prevent overuse injury.
 With the correct skills, you will get more out of your training.

 The importance of rest days is a given.
 After an intense workout, the body needs time to recover.
 Not only will continued training hinder your performance but could also lead to injury from exertion.